sylleryum/meAjudaaAjudar/README.md

 ![system working](https://github.com/sylleryum/meAjudaaAjudar/blob/main/demo.gif)

-This readme is for both back and front end, the REPO/source code for the frontend can be found here: https://github.com/sylleryum/meajudaaajudarfrontend
+This readme is for both backend API (this repo) and frontend, the REPO/source code for the frontend can be found here: https://github.com/sylleryum/meajudaaajudarfrontend

 ## Why this is useful